A Two-step Krasnosel'skii-Mann Algorithm with Adaptive Momentum and Its Applications to Image Denoising and Matrix Completion: Numerical results

 \section{Numerical results}

 In this section, we demonstrate the performance of the proposed algorithm through two numerical examples.
-Specifically, we compare the TKMA with the FPPA, the PGA, the Fast KM algorithm \eqref{FastKM} and the Halpern algorithm \eqref{tradHalpern}.
+Specifically, we compare the TKMA with the FPPA, the Proximal Gradient Algorithm (PGA), the Fast KM algorithm \eqref{FastKM} and the Halpern algorithm \eqref{tradHalpern}.
 In section \ref{ImageDenoising}, we address the TV regularized image denoising problem \eqref{TVdenoise}.
 Then, in section \ref{lowrank}, we consider a low-rank matrix completion problem, which frequently arises in applications such as collaborative filtering and image inpainting.

-All experiments were conducted in MATLAB on a laptop running Windows 11 (64-bit), equipped with an Intel Core i7-13700H processor (2.40 GHz), 16 GB of DDR5 RAM, and a 512 GB NVMe SSD.
+All experiments were conducted in MATLAB on a desktop running Windows 11 (64-bit), equipped with an Intel Core i9-14900K processor (3.20 GHz), 32 GB of DDR5 RAM, and a NVIDIA GeForce RTX 5090.
 Below, we present the figure-of-merits employed to evaluate and compare the performance of the algorithms.
-For the image denoising problem, we consider two metrics: the objective function value (OFV) and the peak signal-to-noise ratio (PSNR).
+For the image denoising problem, we consider three metrics: the objective function value (OFV), the peak signal-to-noise ratio (PSNR) and the fixed-point (FP) residual $\|T\bmx^k-\bmx^{k}\|$.
 The PSNR is defined as

 where MAX denotes the maximum possible pixel value of the image.
 This metric evaluates the quality of a reconstructed image compared to the ground truth.
-For the low-rank matrix completion problem, in addition to the OFV, we employ the relative error (RE), defined as
+For the low-rank matrix completion problem, in addition to the OFV and the FP residual, we also employ the relative error (RE), defined as

 A steadily diminishing RE indicates the progressive convergence of the algorithm.